Te Pahu

-Te Pahu is a rural community in the Waipa District and Waikato region of New Zealand's North Island, located just north of Cambridge across State Highway 1.
+Te Pahu is a rural community in the Waipā District and Waikato region of New Zealand's North Island, located just north of Cambridge across State Highway 1.

 It is located north of Pirongia and south of Ngāhinapōuri just off State Highway 39.

 Karamu Walkway runs along the Kapamahunga Range to the north of the village.
 It is part of Te Araroa long-distance walkway.

 History

 Early history

 The first recorded settlers of the area are descendants of the Tainui waka, led by Māhanga, who established Purakau Pā at the junction of the Kaniwhaniwha stream and the Waipā River and settled the lower valley in the late sixteenth century.
 Māhanga's son Tonganui suffered a major defeat to Kawhia Māori.
 The tribe suffered a major defeat to Europeans during the Invasion of the Waikato; their land was confiscated and they were forced to relocate to the north.

 In 1879 peace negotiations Prime Minister Grey said Harapepe was excluded from the proposal to return Waikato lands to King Tāwhiao, even though former Minister of Native Affairs, Donald McLean, had included it in his offer of terms.
 A Waitangi Tribunal report says, "This was, it seems, the first official public admission that not all Crown lands were to be made available to return to the Kīngitanga.
 In particular, the Grey Government planned to exclude the blocks that McLean had repurchased specifically to include them in the package of lands ringfenced for return, which were mostly in the Harapepe district around Pirongia.
 But Grey did say that some Harapepe lands would be set aside as an endowment for a school at which Kīngitanga children could be educated."